 While you don’t technically have to put a roof on your shipping container home because it already has one, most architects recommend you do.
 There are four common roof styles to choose from.
 Traditional pitched roofs are usually best for places with varying climates, especially if there’s lots of rain or snow.
 Flat roofs are the simplest, fastest to install, and least expensive, but they’re often more costly to maintain.
 Green roofs, or living roofs, involve planting plants and greenery on top of your container home, which provides natural cooling and insulation.
 Or you could add a terrace roof to increase your living space by putting a patio or deck on top of your container home.

 Looking for a secure place to store extra belongings while living in a shipping container home?
-Extra Space Storage has convenient storage locations across the U.S. that can help.
-Find self storage near you!
+Extra Space Storage has eco-friendly storage locations across the U.S. that can help.
+Find available storage units near you!